 Students must submit passport photos (2X2 cm) and be registered for the semester to obtain a valid student card.

 A student card can be obtained in the campus reception in Hønefoss and Kongsberg, and in the Papirbredden reception at the ground floor, Drammen.

-Each campus has a student council which consists of representatives from all study programmes.
+Each campus has a student council for every faculty which consists of representatives from all study programmes.

 The Student Council will be the student's voices in matters affecting students on campus, and is also the consultation body in cases where the student's opinion to be promoted.